wp-plugins/easy-fancybox/readme.txt

 = Wordpress MU / WordPress 3+ in Multi Site mode =

 Same as above but do a **Network Activate** to activate FancyBox image overlays on each site on your network.
 No database tables are created or manipulated and no activation hook needs to be run for it to function with default settings.
-The plugin can also work from the **/mu-plugins/** folder where it runs quietly in the background without bothering any blog owner with new options pages or the need for special knowledge about FancyBox.
-Just upload the complete package content to /mu-plugins/ and move the file fancybox.php from the new /mu-plugins/easy-fancybox/ to /mu-plugins/.

 == Frequently Asked Questions ==